SUI-Components/adevinta-spain-components/components/abtesting/optimizelyXExperiment/README.md

 </OptimizelyXExperiment>
 ```

-NOTE: By using this prop OptimizelyXExperiment will display a warning in the console since forceVariation is not meant to be used for production.
+NOTE: Since this prop is meant to be used in development environment only, forceVariation is just ignored in production as a preventive measure.

 ## Known issues